jserv/amacc/docs/Squint.md

 ## What is peephole optimization?
 Ideally, code simplifying transformations would be done at a high level in the compiler, ideally at the IR level or higher.
-High level transformations, such as common subexpression elimination as an example, apply across a wide variety of architectures.
+High level transformations typically apply across a wide variety of architectures, e.g common subexpression elimination.
 On the other hand, specific architectures often have features that are hard to express at a high enough level to be used across many architectures.
-Because of this, a common compiler strategy if to generate "general purpose code" that uses the features of an architecture that are common across many or all architectures, and then rely on "peephole optimization for architecture specific tuning.
+Because of this, a common compiler strategy if to generate "general purpose code" that uses common featuresa found in all architectures, and then relies on a "peephole optimization" pass at the last second for architecture specific tuning.

-Peephole optimizers usually operate of a small window of assembly language instructions, maybe 1 to 5.
-In this way, the small window can be passed across the entire program to apply safe optimizations in a local scope, that don't require a lot of analysis.
+Peephole optimizers usually operate of a small window of assembly language instructions, maybe one to five.
+A small window can be passed across the entire program to apply safe optimizations in a local scope that don't require a lot of analysis.

 ## What is Squint?

 Squint goes a step further than most peephole optimizers, and relies on a knowledge of code generation strategies used by the AMaCC compiler.
-For example, A common "high level" pattern in AMaCC is:
+For example, A common "high level" IR pattern in AMaCC is:
 ```
 LEA   { Load Effective Address e.g. add R0, fp, #X }
 PUSH  { push R0 }
 [ do a (large) self contained calculation yielding a result in R0 ]
 SI    { pop R1 ; str R0, [R1] }
 ```
-So squint does not need to worry about intermediate register states if it sees the "LEA, PUSH, {...}, SI" pattern.
+Squint does not need to worry about intermediate register states if it sees the "LEA, PUSH, {...}, SI" pattern.
 It can transform the "add R0, fp, #X" used in the LEA before the push into "str R0, [fp, #X]" in the SI instruction.
-Also, with just a tiny amount of analysis, Squint can usually remove the push and pop at the assembly level, greatly reducing data movement in the executable.
-Since AMaCC targets a stack based VM, roughly half of all operations are pushes and pops, so getting rid of those pairs of instructions is a big deal!
+Furthermore, with just a tiny amount of analysis, Squint can usually remove the push and pop at the assembly level, greatly reducing data movement in the executable.
+Since AMaCC targets a stack based VM, roughly half of all operations are pushes and pops, so getting rid of push/pop pairs is a big deal!

 ## What are the major components of Squint?